shubham1o1/Complete_JS_course/6-budgety/README.md

 - Use the module pattern
 - All we need to know are the concepts of closures and IIFEs.

-#### A moodule that handles out budget data(budgetcontroller):
+#### A module that handles our budget data(budgetcontroller):

-- We create a variable holding an object return by IIFEs (Immediately Invoked Function Expression) inside `app.js`
+- We create a variable holding an object returned by IIFEs (Immediately Invoked Function Expression) inside `app.js`
 - IFFE gives data privacy because it creates a new scope that is not visible from the outside scope.

 #### IIFE returning an object: